🍡 mochi

 Visual behaviour

 In development the failed island is replaced by a dashed-red <mochi-island-failure> marker showing the component name and error message.
-In production the element is hidden (display: none) so end users see a clean gap instead of a stack trace.
+In production the element is hidden via display: none, so end users see a clean gap instead of a stack trace.

 Server islands (mochi:defer)

 The /island/:name endpoint try/catches the SSR render and returns 200 plus a <mochi-island-failure> stub.
-The 200 is intentional — it stops the client’s retry loop from hammering a deterministic failure.
+The 200 is intentional — a 5xx would trigger the client’s retry loop against a deterministic failure.
 Whatever fallback children you passed stay visible until the response arrives.

 Author your own boundary

-Mochi makes <svelte:boundary> work during SSR — stock Svelte boundaries are no-ops on the server without transformError, which Mochi passes for you.
-Use it anywhere — wrap a hand-written non-island component, or wrap a chunk of a page when you want bespoke degradation:
+Mochi passes transformError to render() and hydrate(), which is what makes <svelte:boundary> functional during SSR (stock Svelte boundaries are no-ops on the server without it).
+Use <svelte:boundary> anywhere — wrap a non-island component, or wrap a chunk of a page when you want bespoke degradation:

 {#snippet failed(error: Error)}